 Begin with a warm shower.
 Showering provides moisture that opens your pores and softens your facial hair.
 Shaving can shock the skin if you don’t prepare initially.
 Warm water is a good start because it allows it to relax versus tighten up with cold water application.

 Next, wash to exfoliate and remove dead cells.
-While your face is wet, coat your shaving brush with shaving lather.
+While your face is wet, coat your shaving brush with lather.
 Soaps will remove any oil left on the beard hair and help condition the skin.

 The same is true when using a disposable cartridge razor.
 Use an aerosol can or soap that requires a brush to stir up the lather.
 After applying warm water, apply the lather.

-After, shaving, rinse off any foam residue and dry off with a hand towel.
+After, rinse off any foam residue and dry off with a hand towel.
 If you prefer, now is the moment to apply oil then aftershave.

-Shaving Strokes Needed with Safety vs Cartridge
+Strokes Needed with Safety vs Cartridge

-The number of occasions the shaving razor runs across skin represents soreness for all men.
+The number of occasions the shaving razor runs across the skin represents soreness for all men.
 A lot of people, however, have unpleasant reactions and irritation.

-In using a safety razor it has only a single blade pulling across the jaw at anytime.
+In using a metal safety razor it has only a single blade pulling across the jaw at anytime.
 Most people will pull it across two to three times per area shaved, that’s three strokes per shave.

 Now, plastic razors can have anywhere from two, three, four, five, six or seven blades.
 For each pull, you are taking up to seven blades across the face.
 Usually, you have to exert more pressure, so contact is more aggressive and irritating.
 If you cross over each area two to three times with a seven-blade plastic razor, you have gone over this area 14 to 21 times in one sitting.

-Safety Razor Shave Description
+Safety Razor Shaving Experience

 DE razors have only two edges, one on either section of the metal top, making it the best fit into all areas of your head.